Leadership 2012 Program

 Prior to each workshop, participants will be given the chance to interact and network with a dinner.
-Workshops are held on Wednesday nights, following the 5:30 p.m. dinner, at 6 p.m.
-Workshop topics and activities will range from week to week during the eight-week program.
+Workshops are held on Thursday nights, following the 5:30 p.m. dinner, at 6 p.m.
+Workshop topics and activities will range from week to week during the five-week program.

 All Kean University undergraduate students, with more than 18 credits obtained, and graduate students are encouraged to apply.
 Prior formal leadership experience is not required.
 Applicants are only asked to possess a desire to bring about positive change to their organizations and community.